anhtuta/NetbeansProjects/README.md

 # NetbeansProjects
+## Created date: 13/11/2017
+## Description
-This repository contains almost all of my Java projects using NetbeansProjects!
+This repository contains almost all of my Java core, Java Swing projects using Netbeans IDE!
-Thanks for visiting!